devonstreelman/ecs163/salary-story/README.md

 4. **Parallel Coordinates Plot**: An advanced visualization that allows users to explore multivariate relationships by dragging over axes, making it easy to identify patterns and clusters in the data.

 All visualizations feature modern design elements including:
-- Glass morphism effects with backdrop blur
-- Gradient backgrounds and animations
 - Interactive tooltips with detailed information
 - Smooth hover effects and transitions
 - Color-coded data presentation